 - 1 teaspoon ground cinnamon

 - 1 Tablespoon lemon juice

 - Preheat oven to 325F.
 Prepare 9x5 inch loaf pan with cooking spray.
 Whisk 1 ¼ cups all-purpose flour, whole wheat flour, ginger, cinnamon, cloves, pepper, salt, and baking soda together in medium mixing bowl.
 In a separate small mixing bowl, beat together butter and sugar until fluffy.
 Add vanilla and egg to wet mixture.
 In a third small bowl, mix remaining 1 teaspoon all-purpose flour with chopped ginger.
 Alternate adding water and butter and sugar mixture to flour-spice mixture 1/4 cup at a time, mixing to combine.
 Once combined into a batter, fold in the crystallized ginger and flour mixture.
 Transfer to prepared loaf pan and bake for 55-60 minutes.
-To make the glaze whisk together confectioner's sugar, milk, and lemon juice in a medium bowl.
-Top gingerbread loaf with glaze to serve.
+To make the glaze whisk together confectioner's sugar, milk, lemon juice and vanilla in a medium bowl.
+Top gingerbread loaf with glaze and serve.

 Ginger Hultin,MS, RD, CSO

 Thanks for visiting!
 If you’re like me: obsessed with eating, wine, going out and traveling, you’re in the right place.
 Champagne Nutrition® LLC is a Registered Dietitian-run concierge virtual practice helping clients look and feel better.
 On this blog, you’ll ﬁnd cocktails, mocktails, and plant-based recipes that are easy to make quickly at home and pack for leftovers on your adventures.